ngantongkim-agilityio/purity-dashboard/purity-dashboard/README.md

 - User can login with created account
 - User can see main dashboard page
 - User can see a list of authors
+- User can see a list of projects
-  - User can add/search/edit/delete a author
+  - User can add/search/edit/delete a project

 ## Development environment